{{ summaryHeading }}

 Signal Meaning Corrective check

-Very strong Estimated entropy is at least 128 bits for each credential.
-Still store the value in a password manager or approved secret channel.
+Very strong Estimated entropy is at least 128 bits for each planned credential.
+Still store the value in a password manager, vault share, or other approved secret channel.

 Strong Estimated entropy is at least 112 bits.
-Use longer values for broad external or regulated records.
+Consider a longer value for broad external sharing or regulated records.

 Owner-only The PDF may open without a user password.
-Confirm that only reader permissions, not access control, are intended.
+Confirm that access control is handled elsewhere and that permissions are the only goal.

 Technical Details: